EXCLUSIVE-Huge fentanyl haul seized in Asia's biggest-ever drugs bust

-The seizure of the fentanyl derivative was part of Asia's biggest-ever interception of illicit drugs, precursors and drug-making equipment, including 193 million methamphetamine tablets known as yaba.
-At 17.5 tonnes, the yaba almost equalled the amount seized in the previous two years in Myanmar.
+The seizure of the fentanyl derivative was part of Asia's biggest-ever interception of illicit drugs, precursors, and drug-making equipment, including 193 million methamphetamine tablets known as yaba.
+At 17.5 tonnes, the yaba almost equaled the amount seized in the previous two years in Myanmar.
 The U.N.
 Office on Drugs and Crime (UNODC) said the scale of the bust was unprecedented and Myanmar's anti-drug authorities had "dismantled a significant network" during a two-month operation involving police and military.
-Also seized were almost 163,000 litres and 35.5 tonnes of drug precursors, as well as weapons.
+Also seized were almost 163,000 liters and 35.5 tonnes of drug precursors, as well as weapons.
 There were more than 130 arrests.

 In an interview with Reuters, the head of law enforcement for Myanmar's counter-narcotics agency, Colonel Zaw Lin, said the methylfentanyl had been verified using state-of-the-art equipment.
 The seizure showed the methods of the drug syndicates were changing, he said.

-"It is the shift in the market we have been anticipating, and fearing."
-DEADLY MIX
+"It is the shift in the market we have been anticipating and fearing."

 While Myanmar police did not disclose the purity and exact make-up of the methylfentanyl found, it comes in two main variants, both more potent than fentanyl, according to the European Union's drug monitoring agency.
 Fentanyl itself is 25 to 50 times stronger than heroin.